igorsgm/laravel-git-hooks/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.

-## Original authors
+## Original Authors

 - [Igor Moraes](https://github.com/igorsgm)
 - [Pavel Buchnev](https://github.com/butschster)